ibm-cloud-docs/ContinuousDelivery/custom_tool_integration.md

 # Configuring a custom tool (Other Tool)
 {: #othertool}

-If your team uses a tool that isn't included in the toolchains integrations list, you can integrate a custom tool.{: shortdesc}
+If your team uses a tool that isn't included in the toolchains integrations list, you can integrate a custom tool.
+{: shortdesc}

 Configure a custom tool so that it works with other tools in your toolchain and is available to your team: